namirso/namirso/README.md

 ### I'm *Douglas*, but you can call me namirso!!

 - I'm a technology student at the Federal University of Santa Maria.
-I have a degree in computer technology and am currently studying internet systems.
+I have a degree in computer technology and am currently having a degree in internet systems.
 - I know about computer assembly and maintenance, and I've already done internships in that field.
 I'm currently focusing on web programming, with a passion for interface design.

 - 🔭 I’m currently working on ~~being happy~~ a software to reserve rooms in a school.